D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/zero-knowledge-proofs.md

 :::

 ## 🦄 This tutorial will cover
-1. The basics of zero-knowledge cryptography and specifically zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge)
+1. The basics of zero-knowledge cryptography and specifically zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge).
-2. Initiating a trusted setup ceremony (using the Powers of Tau)
+2. Initiating a trusted setup ceremony (using the Powers of Tau).
-3. Writing and compiling a simple ZK circuit (using the Circom language)
+3. Writing and compiling a simple ZK circuit (using the Circom language).
-4. Generating, deploying, and testing a FunC contract to verify a sample ZK-proof
+4. Generating, deploying, and testing a FunC contract to verify a sample ZK-proof.

 ## 🟥🟦 Explaining ZK-proofs with a color-focused example